bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 - Member lookup
 - **MCP Search** (natural language queries to Genie + Knowledge Assistant)

 They deployed it using **Databricks Apps**—the managed app hosting platform.
-No AWS.
-No Docker.
+No external cloud services.
+No container management.
 No DevOps complexity.

 **Command to deploy:**
 ```bash